michaeljhanley/sfo-survey-viz/docs/cleaning.md

 This document outlines the data cleaning and preprocessing steps performed in Excel before analysis.
 It includes the rationale behind each decision, challenges encountered, and potential future improvements.

+I chose to execute the entire project in Excel for the following reasons:
+- Excel is widely available, well-document, and relatively easy for stakeholders with a limited programming background to understand and use.
+- Excel skills continue to be in high demand among employers looking for data workers.
+- The program does have some built-in statistical analysis functionality, but some parts need to be done manually.
+This challenges the user to understand some of the more minute calculations than some other tools that abstract more of the statistical calculations.

 ## Dataset Information

 - Original Data Source: DataSF ([2016](https://data.sfgov.org/Transportation/2016-SFO-Customer-Survey/t3vr-buhp/about_data), [2017](https://data.sfgov.org/Transportation/2017-SFO-Customer-Survey/nnh5-5rwz/about_data))